jfyne/live/README.md

 // Here we are using `http.Handle` but you could use
 // `gorilla/mux` or whatever you want.

-// Serve the view itself.
+// Serve the handler itself.
-http.Handle("/clock", view)
+http.Handle("/clock", h)

 // This serves the javscript for live to work and is required.
 This is what
 // we referenced in the `root.html`.